Birduo/studies/simulation/boids.md

 2. **Alignment**: Align with the average heading of local flockmates
 3. **Cohesion**: Move toward the average position of local flockmates

+Each boid has access to the rest of the flock's position/velocity, but adjusts according to flockmates in a neighborhood around it.
+The neighborhood is defined by a distance and angle from the boid's position and heading.

 ::boids